manikanda-prabhu-m/manikanda-prabhu-m/README.md

 # Hi, I'm Manikanda Prabhu 👋

-**Robotics Engineer | IoT & Voice Testing Professional | Aspiring Researcher**
+**Robotics Engineer | IoT & Voice Testing Professional | Autonomous Systems Enthusiast**

 I'm a Robotics and Automation engineer from India with hands-on experience in autonomous systems, ROS, computer vision, and embedded systems.
-Currently working at **Cognizant Technology Solutions** as a Programmer Analyst in the IoT domain, and actively pursuing research opportunities in **Mobile Robotics**.
+Currently working at **Cognizant Technology Solutions** as a Programmer Analyst in the IoT domain, and actively pursuing graduate studies in **Autonomous Systems and Robotics**.

 ---